ansible/pytest-ansible/README.md

 class represents the dictionary returned by the ansible module for a particular host.
 The contents of the dictionary depend on the module called.

-The `ModuleResult` interface provides some convenient proprerties to determine the success of the module call.
+The `ModuleResult` interface provides some convenient properties to determine the success of the module call.
 Examples are included below.

 ```python